-Give up smoking, it will also help lower blood pressure because smoking increases blood pressure.
+Give up smoking – it will also help lower blood pressure because smoking increases blood pressure.

-Drinking alcohol can also increase blood pressure, keep to the recommended limits
+Drinking alcohol can also increase blood pressure.
+Keep to the recommended limits.

 Glaucoma is a term that describes a group of eye conditions that affect vision.
 If left untreated, glaucoma can cause blindness.
-But if it is diagnosed and treated early enough, further damage to vision can be prevented
+But if it is diagnosed and treated early enough, further damage to vision can be prevented.

-Glaucoma occurs when the drainage tubes (trabecular meshwork) within the eye become slightly blocked, preventing the aqueous humour from draining properly.
+Glaucoma occurs when the drainage tubes (trabecular meshwork) within the eye become somewhat blocked, preventing the aqueous humour from draining properly.
 An obstruction within the eye, such as a blood vessel blocking the trabecular meshwork, can also prevent fluid from draining properly.

-There are various factors that can increase your risk of developing glaucoma.
+There are various factors that can increase your risk of developing glaucoma:

 - Age: glaucoma becomes more likely as you get older.